RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/style-your-theorems.md

 ### Math Booster's custom classes

-- `.math-callout`: Assigned to all theorem callouts.
+- `.theorem-callout`: Assigned to all theorem callouts.
 You can use it as an alternative to `.callout[data-callout="math"]`.
-- `.math-callout-{type}`: Indicates the environment type.
-For example, a theorem callout whose type is "theorem" will be given the `.math-callout-theorem` class.
+- `.theorem-callout-{type}`: Indicates the environment type.
+For example, a theorem callout whose type is "theorem" will be given the `.theorem-callout-theorem` class.
-- `.math-callout-{tag}`: A [profile](context-settings#profile) has tags, each of which is converted to this `.math-callout-{tag}` class.
+- `.theorem-callout-{tag}`: A [profile](context-settings#profile) has tags, each of which is converted to this `.theorem-callout-{tag}` class.
 As for the default profiles "English" and "Japanese", the tags are "en" and "ja", respectively.
-They are used to generate CSS classes `.math-callout-en` and `.math-callout-ja` indicating the language used for the theorem callout, making it possible to use different styles depending on it.
+They are used to generate CSS classes `.theorem-callout-en` and `.theorem-callout-ja` indicating the language used for the theorem callout, making it possible to use different styles depending on it.
 I recommend defining language tags for your custom profiles.
-- `.math-callout-subtitle`: Corresponds to the **title** field in the theorem callout settings.
+- `.theorem-callout-subtitle`: Corresponds to the **title** field in the theorem callout settings.
 Lives inside `.callout-title-inner`.
-Ex) Theorem 1.1 (here is `.math-callout-subtitle`)
+Ex) Theorem 1.1 (here is `.theorem-callout-subtitle`)

 ## Styles gallery